lhocke/liri-node-app/README.md

 LIRI takes input from the command line to determine which function a user wants to run, then uses inquirer to walk the user through that function to return the desired results.

+called using node liri.js and one of the following commands:
+- my-tweets
+- spotify-this-song
+- movie-this
+- do-what-it-says

 Live Demo:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=XfLck-LdYcg